 An introduction to accounting and financial accounting theory.
 Areas include: Accounting as an information system, the accounting cycle, accounting for merchandising operations, financial statements and internal control, short-term liquid assets, inventories, and current liabilities and payroll.
-Special emphasis will be placed upon the practical application of accounting principles within profit-seeking organizations.
-(45 lecture hours)

-Rec Preparation: MATH 1B and ENG 21 or ENG 22 or equivalent or concurrent enrollment; BUSN 188 (BUS 155) or concurrent enrollment.
+Special emphasis will be placed upon the practical application of accounting principles.
+(45 lecture hours) Rec Preparation: MATH 1B or equivalent, ENG 22 or equivalent or concurrent enrollment; BUSN 188 or concurrent enrollment.